-Quantum believes that the adoption of a single currency, the Euro, by eleven European countries has not and will not materially affect its business, information systems or consolidated financial position, operating results or cash flows.
+The adoption of a single currency, the Euro, by eleven European countries in January 2002 has not materially affected Quantum's business, information systems or consolidated financial position, operating results or cash flows.

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk